nancysaini-03/nancysaini-03/README.md

-## 👋 Hi, I'm Nancy
+## Hi there 👋

-Exploring data analysis with hands-on projects while continuously learning new skills.
+I'm Nancy, an aspiring data analyst exploring data analysis with hands-on projects while continuously learning new skills.
 Currently focusing on Excel and Python, and learning SQL to deepen my skills.

 ---